lucinder/nd-Perlin-Noise/README.md

 ### II.D.
 Interpolation

 Two different types of interpolation are commonly used to generate Perlin noise: linear interpolation and cosine interpolation.
 Cosine interpolation is typically preferred as it provides a smoother fade of different values across the grid.
 However, we will use linear interpolation for our implementation, as we are primarily interested in performance.
 Our implementation can be easily modified to use cosine interpolation instead of linear interpolation.

-Given that we do not have a set dimensionality, our literal number of iterations for interpolation is unknown but can be modeled as $\sum_{i=0}^n-1 2^i$.
-Thus, for n = 1, we have one interpolation;
-for n = 2, we have three interpolations; for n = 3, we have 7, etc. For a given vector, we can start with interpolations of values at a step of 1, saving the results into the former, and increase our step by a factor of 2 each time until it exceeds the length of the vector.
+Given that we do not have a set dimensionality, our literal number of iterations for interpolation is unknown but can be modeled as $\sum_{i=0}^{n-1} 2^i$.
+Thus, for $n = 1$, we have one interpolation; for $n = 2$, we have three interpolations; for $n = 3$, we have 7, etc. For a given vector, we can start with interpolations of values at a step of 1, saving the results into the former, and increase our step by a factor of 2 each time until it exceeds the length of the vector.
 At this point, we return the resulting value at index 0.

 Our pseudocode for the interpolation is as follows: